Wednesday, September 29, 2021

 The World Health Organization reported 236,000 drowning deaths in 2019.
 Drowning is the 3rd leading cause of accidental death in the world.
 Many believe that the number is actually over 500,000 because of a lack of information from less developed countries.

-Submersion is when upper airways are underneath the liquid cutting off the air supply.
-Immersion is when the body is underneath the liquid and the upper airways are above the liquid maintaining an open path for air to reach the lungs.
-Both submersion and immersion generate a number of changes in the body, some are reflexes and others are biochemical and pathophysiological.
+Submersion is when the upper airways are underneath the liquid, cutting off the air supply.
+Immersion is when the body is underneath the liquid and the upper airways are above the liquid, maintaining an open path for air to reach the lungs.
+Both submersion and immersion generate several changes in the body, some are reflexes, others are biochemical and pathophysiological.
 Biological changes due to submersion are discussed here.

 Near Drowning may take place in warm water or cold water.
 The effects of water temperature have profound effects on the body.